Healing Arizona Veterans Volunteer Board and Senior Staff

 Robin served from 1987 to 2005 as an Enlisted member of America’s Air Force, retiring as a decorated, 100% service disabled Gulf War Veteran.
 Her career fields included Dental Technician and Manager, Leadership Instructor and Enlisted Accessions Recruiter.
 Robin has received two Associates degrees and an Occupational Instructor Certification from the Community College of the Air Force, a BBA in Training and Leadership and an MBA in Training and Development.

 Bo graduated in 1997, with a Masters in Public Administration with emphasis in Public Policy Development from California State University, East Bay.
-Discovering her personal and social need to work on the “greater good” projects, she worked on causes that provoked her inner need to act on where she received great joy.
-Bo has held positions in development and fundraising for a variety of nonprofits and the educational sector for over a 25 year period.
-She also served on many boards, and as a member and/or volunteer for a number of associations and nonprofits throughout California, Oregon, and Arizona.
+As a dedicated development professional, she has held positions in fundraising for a number of nonprofits; these included the arts, education and health sectors over a 25 year period, and has also served on numerous boards, either as a member and/or volunteer for a number of associations and nonprofit organizations throughout California, Oregon, and Arizona.
+Bo is committed to Healing Arizona Veterans by contributing her expertise and experience towards exceeding annual fundraising and organizational goals.